ovikariy/bewell/README.md

 1. The data in storage is partitioned by month and that is used as the storage name.
     <br/>*For example, the data (value) for the month of July 2018 will be stored under '072018' name.*
-2. This name is hashed with your password using HmacSHA256 algorithm and the data(value) is encrypted using AES encryption.
+2. The names are hashed with your password using HmacSHA256 algorithm and the data(values) are encrypted using 256-bit AES encryption.

 *Please be aware that some of your configured Settings are stored unencrypted such as Theme and Language.
 This is done because the app need these values before you had a chance to login and provide a password, e.g. to show text in your language on the Sign-in screen.*